 Karen James is a transformational leader, engineer and entrepreneur.
 She’s committed to helping others find their true purpose, whether it’s through her speaking engagements, website, book, or podcast.
-She also regularly emcees for Business Chicks’ conferences and events, and is one of our PowerPlayers facilitators.
+She also regularly emcees for Business Chicks’ conferences and events.

 Recently she had the honour of talking to Professor Muhammad Yunus, who was awarded the Nobel Peace Prize for founding the Grameen Bank and pioneering the concepts of microcredit and microfinance, for her Get On Purpose podcast.
 Here Karen shares her favourite takeaways…